NanamiKubota/CooperLabWebsite.github.io/_current/Ethan_Canavan.md

 year-end: present #leave as present for current members, and add year for alumni
 present-position: #leave blank for current members, add for alumni
 ---
 Ethan Canavan is an undergraduate researcher at the University of Pittsburgh.
 He is a sophomore pursuing a bachelor's degree in bioengineering with a minor in chemistry.
-He is currently studying the evolution of Pseudomonas aeruginosa that colonize tracheostomy tubes.
+He is currently studying the evolution of <i>Pseudomonas aeruginosa</i> that colonize tracheostomy tubes.
 He plans to pursue an MD-PhD to combine his passions of research and medicine.